 The network parameter data for a 3-port or 4-port network is arranged in a matrix row-wise order, with each line of data representing one row of the matrix.
 In other words (as shown below), the data for a 3-port network is entered as three lines of data, with each line containing three data pairs (i.e. a 3x3 matrix of network parameter values).
 Likewise, the data for a 4-port network is entered as four lines with four data pairs per line (a 4x4 matrix).
-As required by the general rules, the first data line of each network parameter data set is preceded by the frequency value at which the data was taken.
+As required by the general rules, each network parameter data group is preceded by the frequency value at which the data was taken.